Bangladesh vaccinating Rohingya refugees amid virus surge

 Bangladesh vaccinating Rohingya refugees amid virus surgeNew

-DHAKA,Bangladesh (AP) — Bangladesh’s government and aid agencies started vaccinating Rohingya refugees as a virus surge raises health risks in the camps.
+DHAKA,Bangladesh (AP) — Bangladesh’s government and aid agencies have started vaccinating Rohingya refugees as a virus surge raises health risks in the camps.
 The delta variant is driving an infection surge across Bangladesh, and the international Red Crescent said a national positivity rate of around 30% indicates the spread of COVID-19 is much higher.
 Bangladesh has sheltered more than 1 million Rohingya refugees from neighboring Myanmar for years.
+Bangladesh and Myanmar have sought to arrange repatriations for the Rohingya. are too fearful to return home.